emreciftcidev/emreciftcidev/README.md

 <h3>Hello, It's Emre!</h3>

-I'm Emre Çiftçi.
-I'm 23 years old and I live in Istanbul.
-I managed our building materials market business between 2021-2024.
-Afterwards, I started to be interested in software development.
-Following this interest, I applied to courses in WEB and Mobile Application Development.
-I started learning with the courses I was entitled to.
-I am currently learning Front-end / Back-end for WEB and Swift software languages for mobile application development.
-I'm also learning Flutter with the Kodluyoruz Hİ-Kod 2.0 bootcamp that I am entitled to attend.
-I'm enthusiastically getting involved in communities, meeting new people, and learning from their experiences.
-Joining teams and taking part in interviews helps me gain new skills and grow as a person.
+My name is Emre Ciftci.
+I am 23 years old.
+I have been interested in software development for a long time.
+Progressing in this sector makes me happier every day.
+I am currently actively developing with Flutter and Swift mobile application development languages.
+I do not limit myself only to these technologies, I am researching and trying to experience many technologies in order to look at the software development industry from a broad perspective.

 ## 💼 My Experiences